kadahlin/RuleDiscordBot/README.md

 ## Bazel workspace and conventions

-Each mpdule is implemented with minimal configuration using domain specific macros.
+Each module is implemented with minimal configuration using domain specific macros.
 The `bot_module` macro defined in `tools/kotlin.bzl` applies common kotlin dependencies and compiler options.
 This reduces boilerplate when creating a new feature (module).
 Rule modules leverage this macro inside another macro with common dependencies needed for rules, `rule_module`.
 Tests are written the same way.
 The configuration below demonstrates the setup for